Memorials in Churchyards

 There is no legal right to place a memorial in a churchyard.
 Permission must be obtained from the Chancellor of the Diocese, acting on behalf of the Bishop.
 The normal method of applying for permission would be to apply for a Faculty (see Faculty Jurisdiction).
 However, this is rarely necessary, because the Chancellor has given authority to the clergy, through the Diocesan Churchyard Regulations, to allow memorials which fall within the guidelines set out in the Regulations.
 For all those cases falling outside the Regulations, a Faculty will be required, and the statutory faculty petition fee would be payable.

-If, even after discussing a proposed memorial, the applicant wishes to erect a memorial prohibited by the Regulations, a Petition for a Faculty (see Faculty Jurisdiction) will have to be lodged in the usual way.
+If, even after discussing a proposed memorial, the applicant wishes to erect a memorial prohibited by the Regulations, a Petition for a Faculty (see Faculty Jurisdiction) will have to be lodged using the completed Memorial Application Form.

 Testing of Churchyard Memorials